The Washington Post broke a story on the 9th to the effect that Russia hacked the American presidential elections this year.

 Look, clickbait works.
 We see something that looks interesting and we click on it, and the website gets a fraction of a cent from their advertisers.
 The problem the major media has is, they seem to be losing the clickbait war to fake news sites and personal blogs like HuffPost, Drudge, and God help us The Onion.

 Don’t get me wrong: I love The Onion.
-And, to be fair, they’re probably more factual than the overly-biased stuff that’s shoveled out of Drudge and HuffPost.
+And, to be fair, they’re probably more factual than the unabashed propaganda that’s shoveled out of Drudge and HuffPost.
 But what does it say of Americans that at the height of the Information Age we prefer to educate ourselves with satire?
+(Apart from that we’re easily hacked, that is.)

-So they have to compete, which means provocative headlines.
+So the news has to compete, which means provocative headlines.
 That’s always been the case; their job is to sell advertising, not educate the masses.
-And I can understand it; heck, right here, I’m doing the exact same thing.
+They’re not educators; they’re entertainers.
+And I can understand that; it’s just that I just don’t approve.

-The difference is, I told the truth — and when I wasn’t sure, I told you that too.
+See, the difference is, I tell the truth — and when I’m not sure, I tell you that too.